 By studying within our Essex Pathways Department for your foundation year, you will have access to of the facilities that the University of Essex has to offer, as well as those provided by our department to support you:

 Our School of Life Sciences has leading research facilities for cell and molecular biology, genomics, and ecology.
 Depending on your choice of pathway and research project you have the opportunity to use these facilities, which include:

 Demand for qualified biologists continues to grow and our course will equip you with the analytical and computational skills that are in high demand by employers.
 Recent graduates have gone on to work in a range of different careers in organisations which include GlaxoSmithKline, the Sainsbury Laboratory (University of Cambridge), ALS Laboratories, the National Health Service, Suffolk County Council, Essex Wildlife Trust and Natural England.
 Others have chosen to enhance their career opportunities by studying for MSc, MSD (Masters of Research) or PhD degrees.

-We work alongside the University’s Employability and Careers Centre to keep you updated on the latest opportunities for relevant work experience, internships, placements, and volunteering.
+We work alongside the University’s Careers Services to keep you updated on the latest opportunities for relevant work experience, internships, placements, and volunteering.